alittlebroken/projects/recipes/basic_muffins.md

 * Fill each hole in the muffinf tray about 2/3 full with batter
 * Once filled place into oven and cook for around 15 to 20 minutes or until golden brown

+## Fillings

+### Blueberry

+* add 100g blueberries to the batter during mixing

+### Blueberry & Lemon

+* add 100g blueberries and 1 small botle of lemon flavouring

+### Lemon & poppy seed

+* add 50g ( may need to revise ) of poppy seeds to mixture
+* add 1 small bottle of lemon flavouring to mixture

 ## Improvements

 * Cook at a lower temperature for longer